hansol008/Ahaan_BlueStampPortfolio/index.md

 # Ball Tracking Robot
-I have built a robot that tracks red balls.
-A Raspberry Pi tells the robot how to move and what to do.
-The robot has a strong base with motors to help it move.
-It also has an ultrasonic sensor to find things in its way and a camera to spot red objects.
-The robot works like this: it constantly looks for red objects.
-When it sees one that fits the predetermined size of the ball, it drives towards it on its own.
-If it doesn't see a ball, it keeps scanning until it finds one.
+I am building a robot that can follow a red ball.
+Using a Raspberry Pi, Pi Camera, motors, an ultrasonic sensor, and code, the robot scans for red objects, and goes toward the object.
+If the robot cannot find anything red, then the robot will enter a scanning mode, spinning in a circle until it finds a red object.
+If the robot detects something too close to it, it will back up and continue searching for the ball.
+Using two speed measuring modules, I will also have the robot print a map of its movements.
 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|
 | Ahaan P | Fremont High School | Mechanical Engineering | Incoming Junior